 More information about how to vote, including returning a postal vote if you haven’t sent it back yet, can be found in yesterday’s post.

 Tomorrow – Thursday 5 May – is local election day across Manchester and much of the country.
 The Labour candidate in Whalley Range ward is Aftab Razaq – a vote for Aftab is a vote for a strong Labour council in Manchester standing up to the Conservative government in Westminster.
 Remember:

 Polling stations are open from 7am in the morning until 10pm at night

-You don’t need your polling card to vote – just go to your polling station and give them your name and address
+You don’t need your polling card or any ID in order to vote – just go to your polling station and give your name and address

 Electors in Manchester who have chosen to vote by post started receiving their postal vote packs this week.
 These ballot papers can be completed and returned to the Elections Officer straight away – there’s no need to wait until nearer election day on Thursday 5 May.

 Councillor Aftab Razaq is the Labour Party candidate for Whalley Range ward.
 He says “I always encourage my friends and family to complete their postal votes and post them back as soon as they receive them – that way they don’t lose the paperwork, or just forget to vote.”

 The local elections in Manchester (including Whalley Range ward) are on Thursday 5 May this year.
 If you may be busy on that day and unable to get to your polling station in person to cast your vote, you can apply to vote by post instead – but the application must be submitted before the deadline of 5pm on Tuesday 19 April.

 All the information about how to apply, and links to download the form you need, can be found on the Manchester City Council website here.